What is Predatory Publishing?

 Usually, academic journals have thorough peer-review processes that are set up to assess the validity and quality of the research produced.
 This is done because academic publishing is one of the most crucial spaces to share and further (the scope of) knowledge in a particular field.
 Journals also have in-house editors or recommend researchers to get their work reviewed and edited by subject matter experts to ensure that the research is scientific and is presented well.

 The reason predatory journals are tagged as “predatory” is because publishers often actively seek out researchers and “trick” them into publishing their work, even if the work is sub-par or even unscientific in nature.

 Many of these journals are open-access, which means these are journals that do not require readers to pay an exorbitant subscription fee for the papers they are accessing.
 This publication model is gaining prominence as academia, as an ecosystem, is taking to the internet.
 However, keep in mind that not all open-access journals are predatory journals.

 The obvious and most detrimental issue with predatory publishing is that it actively contributes to the production of unscientific and inaccurate work.
 There is no quality control in what kind of research is published.

 Predatory publishing is a serious issue for academia in general, but it is also a bad career step for researchers to make.
 According to this study by ScienceMag.org, papers from predatory journals are cited far less than papers published in peer-reviewed journals.
-What’s worse is that it lowers your chances in getting published in peer-reviewed journals.
+What’s worse is that it lowers your chances of getting published in peer-reviewed journals.
 You can’t publish the work elsewhere, and it remains on your resume as a permanent dent.

-How to identify and avoid predatory journals:
+How to identify and avoid predatory journals

-As an up and coming researcher, here are some simple but effective steps you can take to ensure that you do not submit your research work to predatory journals.
+As an up-and-coming researcher, here are some simple but effective steps you can take to ensure that you do not submit your research work to predatory journals.

 Check their website thoroughly: